joakimk/toniq/README.md

 # NOTE: Readme driven development below, this means this tool does not necessarily do what it says below yet.

-**Status**: The core parts are there and jobs are run, but only one at a time, and there are missing features.
-See the todo list.
+**Status**: The core parts are there, failover works, error handling works and jobs are run.
+See the 1.0 todo list.

 Toniq
 =======